opendri/opendri.github.com/guide/chapter2.md

 A question emerged: if community mapping could map most of a country in a crisis, what could be done before a disaster?
 Could GFDRR invest in collecting better data about the exposure of the built environment to natural hazards as a form of technical assistance?
 Could the communities then curate this data, creating the opportunity for better spatial and temporal resolution of the exposure of a country to threats?

 A second set of question emerged a few months later.
 When the famine of 2010 hit the Horn of Africa, GFDRR convened a meeting where partners to the response agreed to share their operational data using a shared data catalogue.
-This effort&mdash;[Open Data for the Horn](http://horn.rcmrd.org/)&mdash;
+This effort&mdash;[Open Data for the Horn](http://horn.rcmrd.org/)&mdash;created a shared catalogue of the various data being collected around the famine, from the Famine Early Warning System to regional maps, geospatial data, and satellite imagery.

+In 2011, GFDRR began to package these open data efforts under one moniker: the Open Data for Resilience Initiative (OpenDRI).
+Teams from GFDRR began to offer World Bank regions and client governments technical assistance around how to use open data to catalyze better risk investments.

 <!-- sidebar -->
 <div class="info-box image-right adapted width-250px">